onwardlyfaring/site/content/experiments/experiment-list/gospel-readthrough.md

 * Are there passages in the four Gospels that will surprise me?
 {% endquestions %}
 {% notes %}
-notes from the experiment will go here
 {% endnotes %}
 {% results %}
-results of the experiment will go here
 {% endresults %}